Milanhj/microbiome-stats/README.md

 Must input formulas with condition of interest in the final position for each independent variable.

 - formulas = list(c(~ x1 + x2 + x3), c(~ x1 + x3 + x2), c(~ x2 + x3 + x1))

+p.adjust.method

+- method for p.adjust().
+If NULL, no values are returned

 <br>